 10. Security awareness and training policy

-Purpose | Establishes your organization’s requirements for raising employees’ cybersecurity awareness and conducting corresponding training |
+| Purpose | Establishes your organization’s requirements for raising employees’ cybersecurity awareness and conducting corresponding training |

-Applies to | Security officers and other staff who conduct cybersecurity awareness training sessions |
+| Applies to | Security officers and other staff who conduct cybersecurity awareness training sessions |

-It doesn’t matter how many data security policies and rules you establish if your employees are unaware of them.
+It doesn’t matter how many data protection policies and rules you establish if your employees are unaware of them.
 A security awareness and training policy aims to raise your personnel’s cybersecurity awareness, explain the reasons for following ISPs, and educate employees on common cybersecurity threats.

-Syteca’s employee activity monitoring capabilities can help you increase employees’ cybersecurity awareness through:
+Syteca can help you increase employees’ cybersecurity awareness through:

 - Showing employees warning messages to educate them about forbidden actions